 It’s here.
 It’s inevitable.
-It’s called Google Panda, the latest Google’s search algorithm which aims to promote the high quality content site by dooming the rank of low quality content sites.
-Since its release and updates, many sites have been shown to be terribly affected by the algorithm, but the worst rumor here is, they can do almost nothing to recover the ranking and traffic.
+It’s called Google Panda, the latest Google search algorithm which aims to promote high-quality content site by dooming the rank of low-quality content sites.
+Since its release and updates, many sites have been shown to be terribly affected by the algorithm, but the worst rumor here is, they can do almost nothing to recover their ranking and traffic.

-Although the web haven’t sought out an absolute remedy to the Panda’s update, we all know that Panda is pretty much a content quality filter.
-We also know a proverb saying, “Prevention is better than cure”, so in this post we are going to provide 5 essential tips to help you to prevent the judgment by Google Panda.
+Although the web hasn’t sought out an absolute remedy to the Panda’s update, we all know that Panda is pretty much a content quality filter.
+We also know a proverb says, “Prevention is better than cure”, so in this post, we are going to provide 5 essential tips to help you to prevent judgment by Google Panda.
 Full detail at the jump!

 1. Separate Out Low Quality Content

 The first and foremost thing you can probably do is to separate out all auto-generated content.
 Block the indexing and crawling of all low-quality content to prevent it from lowering the ranking of your entire site.
 Low-value content can cause the algorithm to slap down your entire site even if a great deal of your content is unique and valuable.